joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 Nation data is what we say when referring to the nation of sale obligation.
 For consistency, it’s important we use this phrase only and don’t use alternatives such as ‘nation of sale’ or ‘nation of reporting’ in user-facing content.

+To give a simple, high level explanation of nation data, we say:

+>  Nation data is information about which country in the UK packaging becomes waste.

+To give a more detailed explaination of nation data, we say:

+>  Nation data should show where in the UK you’ve supplied packaging to a person or business who’s gone on to throw it away.
+>
+>  Supplying packaging includes:
+>  - selling
+>  - hiring
+>  - loaning
+>  - gifting
+>
+>  Nation data also includes where in the UK you may have thrown away any packaging that you imported.

 ### Natural Resources Wales

 Upper case.